marinesciencedude/PapersPleaseModdingDoc/docs/xml/Papers.md

 Page

 * image: Filename (and extension) of a page of the item seen in the main desk.
-* <mark> tag: Text or image that replaces black dots on the image file, going top to bottom in the case of multiple tags.
+* tag: Text or image that replaces black dots on the image file, going top to bottom in the case of multiple tags.
 	* text: A text string (or contextual information prefaced with $) to be displayed on the item at a black dot on the image file.
 	* image: Filename (and extension) of image to be displayed on the item at a black dot on the image file.
 	* format: Info-specific modifier: